-College Life in the USA
+College in the USA

 Most notable differences include the degree course structure, a multi-billion dollar College sports industry and a proud, tight-knit community on each and every campus where individuals can excel in the classroom and on the sports field.